The League of Women Voters of Kansas registers voters and encourages active participation in the democratic process.

 Help with voter registration

 How to Register to Vote and/or Update Your Voter Registration

-The last day to register to vote before the Primary in Kansas is July 17.
+The last day to register to vote before the November 6 General Election in Kansas is October 16.
 You can register to vote online at ksvotes.org or visit your County Election Office.
-You can also call your Election Office to find out how to register by mail (they send you a voter registration form to mail in).
+You can also call your Election Office and they will send you a voter registration form to mail in.
 If you have moved or changed your name, you need to update your registration.
-You can also print out the Federal Voter Registration Application (pictured at left) and mail it in to your local election office.
+You can also print out the Federal Voter Registration Application (available in 10 languages, instructions included) and mail it in to your local election office.

 Having problems registering to vote or trying to vote?
 LWVK can help.

 If you are having problems navigating the system, either registering or voting, the League would like to hear your story.
 We are serious about protecting every citizen’s right to vote.
 We will help you or find someone with answers.
 Please tell us your story.
 LWVK is fighting for a streamlined registration process.
 Voting is the right of every citizen and it should be easy and accessible.

 Am I registered to vote?

 If you are registered to vote, you should receive a postcard before each election telling you your polling place and other valuable election information.
 The League is aware that some registered voters are not receiving their card.
 If you did not receive a postcard: IMMEDIATELY verify your registration at ksvotes.org, your local elections office or the Kansas Secretary of State’s office.

 - Contact your county election office and explain the problem.